 \subsubsection{Edge layer devices}

 Edge layer devices are responsible for generating the majority of the testbed's workload, including both legitimate and malicious network traffic.
-All the edge layer nodes are implemented as Docker containers and are fully reproducible thanks to Dockerfiles and the included dependencies such as the programs implementing the node's behavior and the configuration files.
+All the edge layer nodes are implemented as Docker containers and are fully reproducible thanks to Dockerfiles and the included dependencies, such as the programs implementing the node's behavior and the configuration files.
 The developed edge layer device templates, including IoT and attack nodes, can be instantiated multiple times in the testbed, and each instance can be configured differently to emulate distinct behavior patterns.
 The three main protocols used for IoT communication are MQTT, CoAP and RTSP.

-The included nodes represent IoT devices located in urban or residential zones as well as IIoT devices for industrial equipment.
+The included IoT nodes represent devices located in urban or residential zones as well as IIoT devices for industrial equipment.
 The devices emulate IoT hubs or gateways, i.e., devices that connect to and gather data from various sensors, actuators or lower-level IoT devices and then communicate the collected data to the cloud or accept connections from external devices to query data or control the device.
 These types of IoT hubs and gateways that provide network layer connectivity are an integral part of IoT systems~\cite{Minerva2015}.